Health and Safety Policy

 Manual handling

-As it is possible to eliminate manual handling altogether, correct handling techniques must be followed to minimize the risk of injury.
-A variety of injuries may result from poor manual handling and staff must all be aware and adhere to the nursery’s manual handling policy.
+While it is possible to eliminate manual handling altogether, proper handling techniques must be followed to minimize the risk of injury.
+Poor manual handling can lead to various injuries, so all staff members must be aware of and adhere to the nursery’s manual handling policy.

 Preventing injuries

-As with other health and safety issues,the most effective method of prevention is to eliminate the hazard – in this case,to remove the need to carry out hazardous manual handling.
+As with other health and safety issues, the most effective method of prevention is to eliminate the hazard — in this case, by removing the need to carry out hazardous manual handling.

-Where manual-handling tasks cannot be avoided,they must be assessed as part of the risk assessment.
-This involves examining the task and deciding what the risk associated with them are, and how these can be removed or reduced by adding control measures.
+Where manual-handling tasks cannot be avoided, they must be assessed as part of the risk assessment.
+This involves examining the task and determining what the associated risks are, and how these can be eliminated or reduced by implementing control measures.